 Going forward, the Compassionate Pugilist says he plans to keep on trying to helping others whenever the chance arises.

-“I actually feel that I never ‘left’ Japan as I look at the planet as a piece of little rock with some islands surrounded by a pond,” he says.
+“I actually feel that I never ‘left’ Japan as I look at the planet as a little piece of rock with some islands surrounded by a pond,” he says.
 “Serving the world is the rent I pay for my space on the planet.”

 Name: Eiji Yoshikawa